 d) Selections from animated films and movie musicals are permitted at the Beginner, Primary, Elementary, Junior, and Intermediate levels only.

 f) Accurate performance times must be included on the entry form.
 Do not guess timings or simply apply the specified time limit.
 There is no minimum performance time.
 The absolute maximum performance times are as follows:

 Beginner, Ages 6 to 8: Ten (10) Minutes

 Advanced, Ages 19-28: Fifteen (15) minutes

-If physical distancing is still mandatory as of the date you submit your video, then live accompaniment can only be with a family member or someone who lives in your residence.
+It is the competitor’s responsibility to abide by any and all government guidelines regarding physical distancing as of the date you submit your video.
+Accepted accompaniment can include: Live, pre-recorded, back-tracks, etc. Accompaniment can be by piano only.
 The accompanists listed on our website have confirmed that they are willing to record accompaniments for you to use for your performance.
-It is up to the competitor, however, to contact them directly and pay for this arrangement.
+It is up to the competitor, however, to contact them directly and pay for this arrangement

 a) Stage movement is allowed, but no dance breaks.